 4. Best for Rewards: Ameritas

-One great thing about Ameritas Dental Insurance is its rewards program, available to policyholders who submit at least 1 dental claim each year with total benefits paid out below the maximum allowable.
+Ameritas Dental Insurance has a great rewards program, and it’s available to policyholders who submit at least 1 dental claim each year with total benefits paid out below the maximum allowable.
 If you qualify for rewards and visit an in-network provider, you also qualify for an additional PPO bonus.

 You can earn a $2,000 per year maximum bonus, and that increases to $2,900 in the 5th year you’re with the company.
 If you use a preferred provider, you can receive a 30% discount on out-of-pocket expenses.